discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Neutral<br>
 Basis : Crewmate<br>
+Victory Conditions : Vote your target out<br>

-The Swapper is essentially [Executioner](#executioner) but with one key difference, being that their target changes every meeting.
+The Swapper is essentially [Executioner](#executioner) but with one key difference, being that their target changes every meeting.<br>

+### Hitman

+Team : Neutral<br>
+Basis : Impostor<br>
+Victory Conditions : Survive to the end<br>

+The Hitman is a neutral benign role with the ability to kill.<br>
+Hitman can win with anyone and does not count as a killer.<br>
+Optionally, Hitman can also win with roles like Jester and Executioner.<br>

 ## Coven